utdata/icj-class/static-apps/static-04.md

 We changed what the loop was looking for: `for entry in entries`.
 The "entries" part of that is important, because that is the name of our data collection in `data.json`.
 The "entry" term is what we call a single instance in the loop.
 We can use whatever term we want there as long as we are consistent, but it is good practice to use variable names that make sense.

-Now, in our `<li>` code we are accessing the values in the data during each pass through variables: `{{ entry.title }}`.
+Now, in our `<li>` code we are accessing the values in the data through their keys: `{{ entry.title }}`.
 The "entry" part of that term comes from what we defined it in the loop (for _entry_ in entries).
-And "title" comes from the data, because that is "key" to the "value" we want from that row of the data.
+And "title" is the "key" that matches the "value" we want from that row of the data.

-This might seem like overkill for three lines of data, but you can imagine how powerful this can be with lots of data, or how we can add new rows to data without editing our pages.
+This might seem like overkill for just three lines of data, but you can imagine how powerful this can be with lots of data, or how we can add new rows to data without editing our pages.

+### Tools to make JSON data

+If you have a spreadsheet of data that you need in JSON format, [CSVJSON](https://www.csvjson.com/) is a tool that can help with that.
+With [CSV to JSON]() you can copy/paste from a spreadsheet and then get JSON in return.

-### Rewrite our loop code to be more awesome
+## Rewrite our loop code to be more awesome

 Now that we know how to access the data in our templates, we can change up our HTML/Bootstrap markup to make them look a little nicer.